nilsesper/dt_scint_analysis_tools/scripts/workflow.md

 python scripts/sim/cosmic_tracks_to_dt_hits.py --cosmic_muons_file data_files/sim_muons_fulldt.pcl --dt_hits_file data_files/sim_muons_dt_hits.pcl

+One can add noise and mis-calibration to the timestamps:
+...

-One can add features to the hits:
+One can add more features to the hits:
 Seconday hits (2nd hit in same cell in given time interval after 1st hit with given probability):
 ...
 Noise hits (Poisson distributed with given rate):